CodeEnthusiast09/image-processor/README.md

 curl http://localhost:3000/upload/<upload-id>/result
 ```

-6. **View processed images** in your browser using the URLs from step 5.
+6. **View processed images** in your browser using the returned Minio URLs.

 ### Using Swagger UI